achoruzy/achoruzy/README.md

 ### :world_map: What I work on currently:

-- R&D Python Engineer at OddInn Studio where I develop tools for game development and 3D artists
+- R&D Python Engineer at OddInn Studio where I develop tools for game development and 3D artists.
-- C# Unity Developer at Chronospace where I develop games
+- C# Unity Developer at Chronospace where I develop games.
+- C, C++ and Unreal Engine 5 as side quests.

 ### 📫 How to reach me:
 achoruzy@gmail.com - feel free to drop me a mail :)